NorthStarUAS/ImageAnalysis/README.md

    be helpful.
 (Or things that aren't commonly available system-wide.)

-## ils

-   This relates to systems that have an illumination sensor pointing up at the sky.
-When the drone pitches or rolls for turning or forward motion, the sensor no longer points up.
-This code understands date, time, location, as well as the relative sun location and angle.
-It attempts to correct the illumination sensor for attitude errors and thus produce more consistent results in the output images.

-## movie

-   Some of these image analysis techniques can be applied to movies in interesting ways.

-   - Use feature matching between consecutive movie frames to accurately estimate a gyro axis (aligned with the camera center of projection.)
-Will also estimate the 2nd and 3rd gyro axes, but with less quality.

-   - Track Aruco codes.
-If you have control over your scene and can place Aruco codes in strategic places, they are extremely awesome.
-The detection code is extremely fast, very reliable, each marker has it's own code, and all 4 corners of the marker are identified.

-   - Extract still shots (frames) from a movie and geotag them.

-   - Generate an augmented reality hud overlay on top of an in-flight movie.

 ## scripts

    A series of front-end scripts that primarily pair with the lib